-These methods may provide short term relief but do not tend to provide long term answers to pain.
+These methods may provide short-term relief but do not provide long term answers to pain.

-When Physical Therapy Doesn’t Work for Back Pain: Surgical Options
+When Physical Therapy Doesn't Work for Low Back Pain: Surgical Options

 You might be wondering: how long does physical therapy take for lower back pain?
 This is a complicated answer that depends on your history and pain.
 It's best to talk to your physical therapist about realistic expectations.

-Surgical treatment is reserved for when there isn't progress being made and there is true neurological damage present, meaning there is pressure directly on nerve tissues.
+Surgical treatment is reserved for when there isn't progress being made with PT or the use short-term use of pain medications or epidural steroid injections.
+In addition, true neurological damage must be present, meaning there is pressure directly on nerve fibers.
 Surgery is never advised as an option only to relieve pain because of the risks and pain that it can cause itself.

 - Discectomy: Removal of herniated tissue

-- Laminectomy: Removal of bone spurs, ligaments, and other tissue compressing nerves
+- Laminectomy: Removal of bone spurs, ligaments, and other tissue compressing spinal nerves

 - Spinal decompression and fusion to stabilize affected vertebrae.
 This can be problematic for the vertebrae above and below the fusion, as they are now at risk for overuse.9